replit/kaboom/doc/26-add-level.md

 ## Enabling collision detection: spike

-When colliding with a spike ("danger"), we want the bean sprite to jump back to the original position:
+When the bean sprite collides with a spike (with the tag "danger"), it will jump back to its original position:

 ```javascript
 player.onCollide("danger", () => {